xcat2/confluent-docs/docs/advanced_topics/confluentdiscoverysetting.md

 enabled: False
 ```

+!!! note
-Note that the setting defaults to "True".
+    The setting defaults to "True".